Hello. You’re likely making mistakes when texting your customers.

-Mistake 4: Not including a call to action
+Text mistake 4: Not including a call to action

 Why it makes us cringe: Your messages are taking valuable real estate in the recipient’s phone.
 Not providing a clear purpose makes your texts seem out of place, and you’re showing your customer that you don’t respect their time.

 What to do instead: Providing a call to action helps you stay concise and get exactly what you need from your recipient.
 Saying something like, “Please email me your completed forms by 5 pm today” lets your recipient know that they need to get moving and which platform to send them to.